hanjiadong0/LeanCourse25/LeanCourse25/Projects/Project2.md

 * What are the main results in your formalization.
 * Do you have any `sorry`'s or unfinished proofs?
 Describe what part (if any) is unfinished.
 * What references/sources have you used?
+* If you used AI: what tools did you use?
+How did you use it?
+Describe what parts of the projects are done by the AI and which parts by you.